BabakBar/AutoSpendTracker/docs/modernize.md

 * The new project structure.
 * The use of `uv` and `pyproject.toml`.
-* The integrated workflow (no separate `sheets_integration.py` execution).
+* The integrated workflow in `src/autospendtracker/main.py` (no separate script execution, though Sheets integration is currently optional/commented out).
 * The security enhancements (especially the use of Secret Manager).
-* Instructions for running the code using the new entry point (`python -m src.autospendtracker.main` or configure a project script).
+* Instructions for running the code using the new entry point: `python -m autospendtracker.main` (from the project root).

 ## Conclusion